SaladCloud Blog

 How do you motivate enough participants to conduct the research?

-Of hundreds of vital research projects listed on the BOINC platform at any given time, only a thankful few garner sufficient interest or processing supply to achieve their desired outcomes, while sexier projects—like curing COVID-19, or dialing up the nearest spacefaring civilization—attract supporters in droves.
-Far too often, high-profile workloads overshadow equally important research in niche fields that doesn’t make for a good headline.
+Of hundreds of vital research projects listed on the BOINC platform at any given time, only a thankful few garner sufficient interest or processing supply to achieve their desired outcomes, while sexier projects—like curing COVID-19 or dialing up the nearest spacefaring civilization—attract supporters in droves.
+Far too often, high-profile workloads overshadow equally important research in niche fields that don’t make for a good headline.

 The Computesharing Model